Share this Article

 Unexpected little extras can add up, so here are a few to look out for: You will need an expeditor ($1,000 to $3,000 depending upon level of service) to help navigate city bureaucracy.
 And along those lines, you will also have to pay fees for city permits and asbestos inspections; the latter may require a third party monitor, if a significant amount of asbestos is found.

-Then there are the change orders—last-minute changes to the project can add up to 10% of its total cost—but these eleventh hour alterations are almost always initiated by owners, says Bolster's Patterson.
-While many people recommend setting aside 20% extra to include ‘surprises’, Patterson maintains that this shouldn’t happen if a competent architect and general contractor are involved (and engaged/paid) who do adequate due diligence beforehand.
+Then there are the change orders—last-minute changes to the project can add up to 10 percent of its total cost—but these 11thhour alterations are almost always initiated by owners, says Fraser.
+While many people recommend setting aside 20 percent extra to include "surprises," Fraser maintains that this shouldn’t happen if a competent architect and general contractor are involved (and engaged/paid) who do adequate due diligence beforehand.

-To start your major home renovation project, visit bolster.us or call (929) BOLSTER.
+To start your major home renovation project visit bolster.us